rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 5. Fill out the **Add Rule** screen options

    **Section 1:** Details

        - **Rule List** - Select the correct access-list name you wish to add an access control entry to.

        - **Name** - This is a required field.
 This name is stored in the Firewall Manager v2 only and is used for your documentation and auditing purposes.

        - **Rule Type** - Define either the action of permit or deny

    **Section 2:** Traffic coming from...

        - **A single IP** - Enter a host IP address or search for a device number.

        - **A CIDR IP** - Define a subnet range.

        - **A group of IPs** - (Recommended option) - Select and existing object-group.
 If you need to create a new object-group first, see: [Firewall Manager v2 - Object-groups](https://support.rackspace.com/how-to/firewall-manager-v2-object-groups).

        - **Any IP** - This option defines the source as any.
-If you are modifying the 101 access-list,
+Before using the any value, please refer the Best practices section in the [Firewall Manager v2 - Theory and Best Practices](https://support.rackspace.com/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.

    **Section 3:** Traffic going to...

-  -
+       - The same four options exist from section 2 above.

    **Section 4:** Using Protocol...

+       - **Protocol** - Select either TCP, UDP, or IP.
+(IP is the entire IP suite, which includes all TCP and UDP ports plus many more.
+Use caution when specifying this protocol.

-  -
+       - ** test